junxit/us-congress-bills-110/metadata.md

 - 2008-06-04 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-680.
 - 2008-06-04 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-680.
 - 2008-06-04 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-06-05 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-09-24 — Amendment SA 5642 agreed to in Senate by Unanimous Consent.
+- 2008-09-24 — Amendment SA 5642 proposed by Senator Dorgan for Senator Kennedy. (consideration: CR S9373) In the nature of a substitute.
+- 2008-09-24 — Measure laid before Senate by unanimous consent. (consideration: CR S9372-9373)
+- 2008-09-24 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-24 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2008-09-24 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2008-09-24 — Senate amendment agreed to: Amendment SA 5642 agreed to in Senate by Unanimous Consent.
+- 2008-09-24 — Senate amendment proposed (on the floor): Amendment SA 5642 proposed by Senator Dorgan for Senator Kennedy.(consideration: CR S9373)
+- 2008-09-24 — Senate amendment submitted
+- 2008-09-25 — Cleared for White House.
+- 2008-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1343.
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — Mr. Pallone moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9923-9926)
+- 2008-09-25 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote. (text as House agreed to Senate amendment: CR H9923-9924)
+- 2008-09-25 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by voice vote.(text as House agreed to Senate amendment: CR H9923-9924)